 I believe I will be vindicated.

-It's funny to watch Preet Bahara on CNN say this is a slam dunk, calls me a liar.
+It's funny to watch Preet Bahara on CNN say, this is a slam dunk, calls me a liar.

 Here's a guy who a federal judge lashed for lying in the William Walton case.

-You're the liar, Pre.
+You're the liar, Preet.

 No, it was not.

-They said, We'll tell you on the way to processing.
+They said, we'll tell you on the way to processing.

-Uh they were courteous.
+They were courteous.

-Uh then um I was fingerprinted.
+Then I was fingerprinted.

-Uh I had mugshots taken.
+I had mug shots taken.

 By the way, Stone's rules, it's always about what you're wearing.